ba1/Vicinator/README.md

                         path to mapping file with format
                         ortholog_group_id<tab>genome_id<tab>protein_seq_id
   --feat-tables-dir <dir_path>
                         path to directory of *.feature_tables.txt or *.gff3 files that shall be screen

 required arguments (neighborhood):
   --reference <file_path>
-                        path to a ncbi style feature table file that acts as a reference --centerprotein-accession <str>
+                        path to a ncbi style feature table or gff file that acts as a reference --centerprotein-accession <str>
                         unique identifier of the central gene of the window --extension-size <int>
                         defines the #features that are co-checked to the left and right of the centerprotein
+  --extension-mask <int> [<int> ...]
+                        defines the position of features that are co-checked to the left and right relative to the centerprotein (position 0).

 optional arguments (output):
   --tree <newick_tree_file_path>
-                        path to newick tree that includes all taxa to be screened
-  --outdir <dir_path>   path to desired output directory --prefix <str>        if option is set, shows intergenic distances of genes
+                        path to newick tree that includes all taxa to be screened --outdir <dir_path>   path to desired output directory --prefix <str>        if option is set, shows intergenic distances of genes surrounding the center gene
-                        surrounding the center gene --outputlabel-map <file_path>
+  --outputlabel-map <file_path>
                         Attempts to replace genome accessions in the outputs with a replacement string.
-Requires a two-column map file formatted like so: 'genome file accession' <tab>
+Requires a two-column map file formatted like so: 'genome file accession' <tab> 'replacement string'.
+The replacement will automatically be cut to a maximum of 30 chars.
-                        'replacement string'

 optional arguments (run):
   --nprocs <int>        Number of CPUs for parallel processing of genomes.
+Default: Number of
+                        CPUs-1
-                        Default: Number of CPUs-1 --force               if option is set, existing ortholog databases in the output dir are ignored and will be overwritten
+  --force               if option is set, existing ortholog databases in the output dir are
+                        ignored and will be overwritten
 ```

 ### Input: Required Arguments